Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/building-a-fastify-nodejs-server.md

 ![Posting data to Fastify](https://cdn.hashnode.com/res/hashnode/image/upload/v1640749926514/WRjUxPS3p.png)

-Fastify is really great to quickly spool up a Node server, and from these initial tests, it's quick and easy to use.
+Fastify is great for spooling up a Node server quickly; from these initial tests, it's quick and easy to use.

-I'll definitely be using more of it in the future.
+I'll be using more of it in the future.
 If you would like to have a play with the creation from today, I've hosted it on [GitHub](https://github.com/rebelchris/fastify-server) for you.

 ### Thank you for reading, and let's connect!